Asthma Treatment and Monitoring

 Nurses remain the most trusted profession for a reason, and APRNs are often pillars of patient care in several health care settings.
 Patients turn to nurses for guidance, education, and support.
 While there is no specific guideline for the nurses’ role in asthma education and management, here are some suggestions to provide quality care for patients currently taking medications to manage asthma or concerned about possibly having asthma.

-- Take a detailed health history.
-Often times, respiratory symptoms, such as a cough or trouble breathing, are often dismissed in health care settings, or seen as "common symptoms with everyone."
+Take a detailed health history.
+Respiratory symptoms, such as a cough or trouble breathing, are often dismissed in health care settings or seen as “common symptoms with everyone.”
 If a patient is complaining of symptoms that could be related to asthma, inquire more about that complaint.

 Ask about how long the symptoms have lasted, what treatments have been tried, if these symptoms interfere with their quality of life, and if anything alleviates any of these symptoms.
 If you feel like a patient’s complaint is not being taken seriously by other health care professionals, advocate for that patient to the best of your abilities.

-Ask patients how they are feeling on the medication, if their symptoms are improving, and if there are any changes to medication history.
+Ask patients how they feel on the medication, if their symptoms are improving, and if there are any changes to medication history.

-There are many people who do not know about medication options or the long-term effects of undiagnosed or poorly managed asthma.
+Many people do not know about medication options or the long-term effects of undiagnosed or poorly managed asthma.
 Be willing to be honest with yourself about your comfort level discussing topics and providing education on asthma medications and asthma clinical assessment options.

-Discuss possible solutions to help with symptoms, such as improving ventilation, increasing air quality, and mask wearing when possible.
+Discuss possible solutions to help with symptoms, such as improving ventilation, increasing air quality, and wearing masks when possible.

-- Communicate the care plan to other staff involved for continuity of care.
-For several patients, especially for patients with severe asthma, care often involves a team of nurses, specialists, pharmacies, and more.
-Ensure that patients' records are up to date for ease in record sharing and continuity of care.
+Communicate the care plan to other staff involved for continuity of care.
+Care often consists of a team of nurses, specialists, pharmacists, and more for several patients, especially those with severe asthma.
+Ensure that patients’ records are up to date for ease in record sharing and continuity of care.

-- Stay up to date on continuing education related to asthma medications, as evidence-based information is always evolving and changing.
-You can then present your new learnings and findings to other health care professionals and educate your patients with the latest information.
+Stay current on continuing education related to asthma medications, as evidence-based information is constantly evolving and changing.
+You can then present your new learnings and findings to other healthcare professionals and educate your patients with the latest information.
 You can learn more about the latest research on asthma and asthma-related medications by following updates from evidence-based organizations.

 How can nurses identify if someone has asthma?